bluerxing/bluerxing.github.io/_pages/cv.md

   - First to leverage a global structure graph among federated learning client nodes
   - First one-to-many bilevel optimization technique addressing nested tasks in server and clients
   - Theoretical analysis of convergence guarantees

-- **Gene2vec: Gene Subsequence Embedding for Prediction of Mammalian N6-methyladenosine Sites from mRNA**
-  - *Top Journal: RNA*, 2019 (independently completed at TJU)
-  - First to identify equivalence and symmetry of gene sequence using a gene sequence language model
-  - Recognized with a high citation count of 479

-## Under Review

-- **MMD-NSL: Mixed Multinomial Distribution-based Neuro-Symbolic Learning** (First Author)
-  - ICLR 2025 by NTU & IBM
-  - First to consider transformer as a continuous mixed multinomial distribution
-  - Build a continuous logic probabilistic learning model for complex categorization context in KG
-  - Establish a unified theoretical foundation for bijective mapping between different NSL models

 Publications
 ======